vincent-contreras/checklist/README.md

 ```

 ## Support
+For more information specific to this project, contact me directly here in Github.

-For more information, please visit the NestJS web site.
+For more information about NestJS, please visit the NestJS web site.

 ## License